Alaska: Deep Backcountry

 This trek is led by expert local guides with deep experience in Alaska's backcountry.
 Most gear is provided for us.
 We'll sleep in expedition-quality tents and help set up camp each day.
 We’ll carry backpacks (30-40lbs) with our individual gear and a portion of the group gear.
 Our guides prepare all meals.

 True wilderness.
 Epic exploration.
 Deep backcountry.
 Cultural immersion.
-We’ve scoured the earth for hidden gems and in 2019 we are inviting you to join us on one of these exclusive trips designed by Modern Adventure in collaboration with BACKPACKER magazine.
+We’ve scoured the earth for hidden gems and invite you to join us on one of these exclusive trips designed by Modern Adventure in collaboration with BACKPACKER magazine.
 Let's explore the trails less traveled, together.

 Day by Day